lake-wg/authz/draft-selander-ace-ake-authz.md

 EDHOC message_3 may be combined with an OSCORE request, see {{I-D.ietf-core-oscore-edhoc}}.

-#### Authenticator processing
+#### Processing in V

-The authenticator performs the normal EDHOC verifications of message_3, with the exception that the Sig_or_MAC_3 field MUST be verified using the public key included in CRED_I (see {{voucher_response}}) received from the authorization server.
-The authenticator MUST ignore any key related information obtained in ID_CRED_I.
+V performs the normal EDHOC verifications of message_3, with the exception that the Sig_or_MAC_3 field MUST be verified using the public key included in CRED_I (see {{voucher_response}}) received from W. V MUST ignore any key related information obtained in ID_CRED_I.

-This enables the authenticator to verify that message_3 was generated by the device authorized by the authorization server as part of the associated Voucher Request/Response procedure (see {{V-W}}).
+This enables V to verify that message_3 was generated by U authorized by W as part of the associated Voucher Request/Response procedure (see {{V-W}}).

 ## Authenticator <-> Authorization Server (V <-> W) {#V-W}